Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Spin Shuttling

-To confirm spin shuttling, we first analyze the PESOS map (Fig.~\ref{fig:fig1}c, e) sweeping the voltage near the (101)-(011) charge transitions, indicated by the yellow star in Fig.~\ref{fig:fig1}b.
+To confirm spin shuttling, we first analyze the PESOS map (Fig.~\ref{fig:fig1}b and c) sweeping the voltage near the (101)-(011) charge transitions, indicated by the yellow star in Fig.~\ref{fig:fig1}d.
 We apply a constant ESR control pulse near the transition after ramping from the (110) state.
-We chose the power and the duration of the ESR microwave burst to roughly perform an odd number of single-qubit $\pi$-rotations on both spins.
-We use the PESOS map at \SI{0.89}{\tesla} to distinguish visually the resonance frequencies of the spins in $\mathrm{Q_1}$ and $\mathrm{Q_3}$, whose difference is smaller than \SI{5}{\mega\Hz} even under this field strength.
-The PESOS map under \SI{0.17}{\tesla} is shown in Fig.~\ref{fig:CSD}.
-We observe in Fig.~\ref{fig:fig1}(e) that as we transition from negative to positive detuning values across the transition at $\varepsilon_\mathrm{P_2-P_1}=0$, we have an abrupt change in resonance frequencies of the two electrons.
-We identify this as the electron tunneling from $\mathrm{Q_1}$ to $\mathrm{Q_2}$ which have a Zeeman splitting difference of about \SI{30}{\mega\Hz}.
+We have chosen the power and the duration of the ESR microwave burst to roughly perform an odd number of single-qubit $\pi$ rotations on both spins.
+We use the PESOS map at \SI{0.89}{\tesla} to visually distinguish the resonance frequencies of the spins in $\mathrm{Q_1}$ and $\mathrm{Q_3}$, the difference between which is smaller than \SI{5}{\mega\Hz} even under this field strength.
+The PESOS map under \SI{0.17}{\tesla} is shown in Fig.~\ref{fig:CSD} in the Supplemental Material.
+We observe in Fig.~\ref{fig:fig1}c that as we transition from negative to positive detuning values across the transition at $\varepsilon_\mathrm{P_2 \text{-} P_1}=0$, we have an abrupt change in the resonance frequencies of the two electrons.
+We identify this as the electron tunneling from $\mathrm{Q_1}$ to $\mathrm{Q_2}$, which has a Zeeman-splitting difference of about \SI{30}{\mega\Hz}.
 We identify the smooth changing line as the resonance frequency of the electron in $\mathrm{Q_3}$ which would not have moved across the transition.
-This abrupt change in resonance frequencies can be attributed to the different Zeeman splittings in each dot, mainly due to the variation of $g$-factor within the device~\cite{PhysRevB.92.201401, PhysRevX.9.021028}.
+This abrupt change in resonance frequencies can be attributed to the different Zeeman splittings in each dot, mainly due to the variation of the $g$ factor within the device~\cite{PhysRevB.92.201401, PhysRevX.9.021028}.
 Additionally, the Stark shift of the shuttled spin changes after crossing the transition, indicating that the charge state has altered.
-This abrupt change of resonance frequency also suggests that our shuttling involves BB shuttling rather than CV shuttling, where the resonance frequencies change smoothly during the transfer~\cite{D10.1038/s41565-025-01920-5}.
+This abrupt change of resonance frequency also suggests that our shuttling involves BB shuttling rather than CV shuttling, where the resonance frequencies change smoothly during the transfer~\cite{Nat.Nanotechnol.20.866-872}.